 Every summer, the Musical Weeks sustain the big challenge of putting together a program of consecrated performers and concerts and then offer it to audiences expert on classical music.

+After 45 years of history, this cultural event in Frutillar represents a festival of good music.
+Every season, the Theater of the Lake -a splendid space devoted to art and located on Lake Llanquihue, awaits an audience that fills its rooms during ten days.
+The festival includes music from different time periods and authors, played by famous national and foreign performers and conductors.
+Symphonic orchestras, chamber musicians, choirs and soloists take part in this event.
 Every time we entered the venue to see the concerts, we could perceive a relaxed atmosphere where appreciation for the artists was present all around.
 Holding our programs, we had a close look at the huge echo chamber in the room.
 While the players took their seats by their instruments in front of the music stands, we let ourselves be carried away by the sensations in our hearts.

 Everyone Minds their Own Business